chriskohlhoff/executors/README.md

         std::forward<CompletionToken>(token));
     }

 then the enclosed function object can be executed before `dispatch()` returns.
 The only condition where it will run later is when the strand is already busy on another thread.
 In this case, in order to meet the strand's non-concurrency guarantee, the function object must be added to the strand's work queue.
-In the common case there is no contention on the thread and the cost is minimised.
+In the common case there is no contention on the strand and the cost is minimised.

 ### Composition using resumable functions